-is a summer 2016 data visualization fellow at the Tribune.
+was a summer 2016 data visualization fellow at the Tribune.
 Before the Tribune, Lindsay was a staff writer and editor for the Daily Tar Heel and a web developer for a community newspaper in Durham, N.C.
-She is a rising senior at the University of North Carolina at Chapel Hill studying journalism and computer science.
+She graduated from the University of North Carolina at Chapel Hill, where she studied journalism and computer science.

 Though the Supreme Court on Monday handed Texas abortion providers a major victory by striking down the state’s most stringent abortion restrictions, House Bill 2 leaves behind a trail of shuttered clinics.
 Take a look.
 Full Story